Management Bulletin 09-08

 The purpose of this management bulletin is to clarify the process Resource and Referral agencies (R&R) and Alternative Payment agencies may use to make referrals to Tribal License Exempt Family Homes and Tribal Centers located on sovereign Tribal land.

-For over two years, staff from the California Department of Education, Child Development Division (CDD), have been meeting quarterly with staff from the Administration of Children and Families, Region IX, and representatives from the California Child Development Fund (CCDF) Tribal grantees to mutually identify ways in which child development services to families and children may be expanded and enhanced.
+For over two years, staff from the California Department of Education, Early Learning and Care Division (ELCD), have been meeting quarterly with staff from the Administration of Children and Families, Region IX, and representatives from the California Child Development Fund (CCDF) Tribal grantees to mutually identify ways in which child development services to families and children may be expanded and enhanced.
 During these meetings, a question was raised about the ability of R&R agencies to refer families to providers and centers located on Tribal lands.
-From this question, the CDD has ascertained that R&R agencies may believe that the California Education Code (EC) restricts them from making referrals to providers and centers on Tribal land because these providers and centers are not required to follow Title 22 Health and Safety standards and are not required to be licensed by the Department of Social Services (DSS), Community Care Licensing.
+From this question, the ELCD has ascertained that R&R agencies may believe that the California Education Code (EC) restricts them from making referrals to providers and centers on Tribal land because these providers and centers are not required to follow Title 22 Health and Safety standards and are not required to be licensed by the Department of Social Services (DSS), Community Care Licensing.
 DSS, Community Care Licensing, does not have jurisdiction over the licensure of out-of-home care facilities located on Tribal land.

 The Child Care and Development Block Grant Act of 1990 (CCDBG), as amended by the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, and section 418 of the Social Security Act, provides direct funding to federally recognized Tribes to independently design, administer, and operate their own child care programs.
 Tribal child care is legally operating child care that is exempt from the regulatory system of the state (see for example the CCDBG Act of 1990, Section 658E (c)(2)).